FRITZ!Box 6810 LTE Service - Knowledge Base

 - TCP Port 80:

-The FRITZ!Box uses TCP port 80 to check regularly whether network devices (for example computers, smartphones, game consoles) in the FRITZ!Box home network offer web services accessible over HTTP, such as a user interface.
-The web services of these network devices can be accessed directly under "Home Network > Network" in the FRITZ!Box user interface.
+The FRITZ!Box uses TCP port 80 to check regularly whether computers or other devices connected to the FRITZ!Box offer web services accessible over HTTP, such as a user interface.
+The web services of these devices can be accessed directly under "Home Network > Network" in the FRITZ!Box user interface.

 - TCP Port 14013: